Annabelle Morozov: Early career

+Partnership with Bagin for Russia

 2017–2018 season

 Morozov tried out with Andrei Bagin during her time at Alexander Zhulin's rink in August 2017, due to coincidental timing and without any prior planning.
 After receiving the approval of her coach, Morozov and Bagin began training under her father's tutelage.
 Morozov/Bagin debuted at the Russian national test skates in September, just one month after teaming up.
 The team qualified for the 2018 Russian Championships in their first season together and placed eighth.
 Their coach expressed satisfaction with their accomplishments in their debut season.

 2018–2019 season

 Morozov/Bagin made their international and Grand Prix debut after being selected as the host pick for the 2018 Rostelecom Cup, where they finished ninth.
 They later competed on the 2018–19 ISU Challenger Series, finishing seventh at 2018 CS Tallinn Trophy and eighth at 2018 CS Golden Spin of Zagreb.
 Morozov/Bagin again finished eighth at the 2019 Russian Championships to end their season.